sroh722/sroh722.github.io/_pages/about.md

   - /about
 ---

 Hi!
 I'm a PhD candidate in the Department of Agriculture, Food & Resource Economics (AFRE), with a dual major in Economics at Michigan State University.
 I find joy in studying international trade 🚢, trade policy 🌐, development economics 🍀, and related issues.
 I love working with new data and developing skills in data acquisition, manipulation, and analysis.
 Before starting my PhD journey, I was a researcher at the Korea Rural Economic Institute, where I had the opportunity to learn about practical issues in international commerce and trade.
 I received both my Master's and Bachelor's degrees from Seoul National University in South Korea.
-I am currently on the 2025–2026 job market.
+I will be on the job market in the 2025-2026 academic year.

 **Contact**: ohsaera@msu.edu